See Also: The Last Prophecy - The Cathar Prophecy of 2021

 and would therefore be associated with the Sons of Light,

-Melchizedek, and El, the Elohim.
+Melchizedek, and El, the God Most High.

 They would have followed Archangel Michael,

-a name meaning 'like El' or more likely 'king of angels' (Melchi-el),
+a name meaning "like El" or more likely "king of angels" (Melchi-el),

 The words Aides, Adon (Lord), Adonai (My Lords), and Adonis are all closely related.
 Adonai was one of the seven names of God in Judaism ("Names of God in Judaism."
-Wikipedia, Wikimedia Foundation, 26 November 2025, https://en.wikipedia.org/wiki/Names_of_God_in_Judaism#Seven_names_of_God.).
-Adonis was the "mortal lover of the goddesses Aphrodite and Persephone.
-He was famous for having achieved immortality" ("Adonis."
-Wikipedia, Wikimedia Foundation, 22 July 2024, https://en.wikipedia.org/wiki/Adonis.), i.e. Adonis may have been Hades in the flesh.
-Sdk, or Sydyk and Zedek, was a Phoenician god, son of Amunos and Magos, themselves children of Wanderers or Titans ("Sydyk."
-Wikipedia, Wikimedia Foundation, 20 August 2023, https://en.wikipedia.org/wiki/Sydyk.).
+Wikipedia, Wikimedia Foundation, 26 November 2025, https://en.wikipedia.org/wiki/Names_of_God_in_Judaism#Seven_names_of_God.).Â

 The Greek pantheon was comprised of 12 or 13 gods, all living on Mount Olympus except for Hades who abided in the Underworld.
-Although ominous sounding, the latter was really an afterlife comprising the Asphodel Meadows, where ordinary souls resided after death, the Elysian Fields or Elysium, paradise for the meritorious, and the Abyss or Tartarus where the damned went.Â
+Although ominous sounding, the latter was an afterlife comprising the Asphodel Meadows, where ordinary souls resided after death, the Elysian Fields or Elysium, a paradise for the meritorious, and the Abyss or Tartarus, a place reserved for damned.
+Adonis may have been Hades in the flesh as the latter was the official consort of Persephone.

-The Zoroastrian pantheon of Persia had several gods and one angel, Rashnu, the Angel of Justice and keeper of the bridge between life and the afterlife (Mark, Joshua J. "Twelve Gods of Persian Mythology."
+The Zoroastrian pantheon of Persia had several gods and one angel, Rashnu, the Angel of Justice and keeper of the bridge between life and the Afterlife (Mark, Joshua J. "Twelve Gods of Persian Mythology."
 World History Encyclopedia, 09 January 2020, https://www.worldhistory.org/article/1486/twelve-gods-of-persian-mythology/.).
-This mirrors the Greek pantheon with its gods on Olympus and Hades, keeper of the Underworld.
-The latter would therefore be the Rashnu of Persia, not only an angel, but one of the priestly Zedekian line since the suffix 'zedek' translates to righteousness, i.e. justice.
-He would also be the one guarding the Gates of the Afterlife.
+This mirrors the Greek pantheon with its gods on Olympus and Hades, ruler of the Underworld.
+The latter would therefore be the Rashnu of Persia, not only an angel, but one of the priestly Zedekian line since the suffix "zedek" translates to "righteousness," i.e. justice.
+His consort, Persephone, may have been the Goddess of Persia (Perse-phone, Persepolis).Â

 Bethel, Luz, and Ai (Canaan) are three of the most significant biblical locations after Jerusalem.
 They are all within 3 km of today's town of Deir Dibwan.
 When Jacob, the grandson of Abraham, visited the area he dreamed of angels travelling up and down a ladder between Earth and Heaven ("Jacob's Ladder."
 Wikipedia, Wikimedia Foundation, 16 December 2025, https://en.wikipedia.org/wiki/Jacob%27s_Ladder.).